banijolly/genepi-box/README.md

 - Creating an interactive chart for visualizing lineage prevalences in the samples over time<br>
 After installation, the tool can be opened as a web-page on the user's system

+<b>The tool will work on a workstation/server with 64 bit Linux-based operating system, and has been validated on Ubuntu (16.04 LTS) Linux Distribution.</b>

 ## Quickstart

 ### Requirements